omareldahshoury/ROS2-Provenance-Recording/README.md

 **Necessary:** *Launch your ROS system which you'd like to record*<br>

-There are two ways to use the ROS2Prov:
+There are two methods to use the ROS2Prov:

-I) Recommended way:
+I) Recommended and easier method:
 To run the GUI:<br>
 1) cd to the directory where `GUI_prov.py` is located
 2) Run the below command in the shell: